Arya-H03/IronHammer/README.md

 ---

-### Stage 2 — Narrow Phase
+### Stage 2: Narrow Phase

 The narrow phase does exact AABB overlap tests on candidate pairs.
-The interesting part is **collision normal resolution** — choosing the right axis to push entities apart.
+The interesting part is **collision normal resolution**, choosing the right axis to push entities apart.

 The naive approach (smallest overlap axis) breaks at corners.
 If an entity hits the corner of a wall, the minimum axis can flip between X and Y frame to frame, producing jittery normals.

-IronHammer solves this by checking what was overlapping **on the previous frame**, stored in `CRigidBody::previousPosition`:
+I solved this by checking what was overlapping **on the previous frame**, stored in `CRigidBody::previousPosition`:

 ```cpp
 bool lastXCollide = abs(lastFrameDistance.x) <= (e1Col->halfSize.x + e2Col->halfSize.x);